aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/spring-boot-annotations.md

 | `@PathVariable `                                                | It automatically retrieves a Path variable into the method parameter of REST end point.                                                                    |
 | `@RequestParam `                                                | It automatically retrieves a Query parameter into the method parameter of REST end point.                                                                  |

-## Spring Boot Data JPA related annotations:
+## Spring Boot Data JPA related annotations

 | Annotation        | Description                                                                                                                    |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------|